oliviermartinc/imagejcentrale/README.md

+### Cytokinesis Plugin: plugin made in collaboration with CentraleSupelec and Pasteur Institute

-This is an example Maven project implementing an ImageJ 1.x plugin for a Institut Pasteur project.
+This is Maven project implementing an ImageJ 1.x plugin for an Institut Pasteur project.

 To build the project, in the end you will have the `.jar` file